Danziger/slotjs/README.md

 TODO
 ----

+- Blur (fade) shadows using the `style` attribute instead of the `shadow-N` classes and calculate how many to add dynamically.

+- Add title, coins and footer and improve layout in general.

+- Keep track of coins.

 - Check win.

-- Hide (fade) shadows using CSS animations.

-- Blur (fade) shadows using the `style` attribute instead of the `shadow-N` classes.

-- Keep track of coins.

 - Handle code TODOs.

-- Add title, coins and footer.

 Limitations & Possible Improvements